skip to main content

 If the price hike is out of your budget, I suggest shopping around for a new internet deal in your area.

-Xfinity is one of the many internet providers that use promo pricing, specifically one-year price guarantees.
-You get a solid deal during the first year, but expect to get hit with a price hike once the promotion period comes to an end.
-Alternatively, you could sign up for Xfinity’s five-year price guarantee, but it’s near impossible to know what the standard monthly rate will cost in five years.
+Xfinity is one of the many internet providers that use promo pricing, specifically five-year price guarantees.
+You get a solid deal during five-years, but just keep in mind it’s near impossible to know exactly what the standard monthly rate will cost in five years.

 Either way, always keep an eye on your promotion period, no matter what plan you sign up for.
 Be ready to negotiate or find another internet plan if your rate ends up being too high.
-For now, you can most likely swap over to Xfinity’s five-year price guarantee so you won’t have to worry about a price increase every year.
+For now, you can sign up for Xfinity’s five-year price guarantee so you won’t have to worry about a price increase every year.

 Author -